micah41224/09-Node-ReadMe-Generator/ExampleREADME.md

   ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-A brief description of this project would be that it enables users to answer prompts to feed the app data which it will turn into a markdown file which can serve as the Read-me for their project
+This command-line application enables users to answer prompts which will feed the application data.
+This data will be used to fill out a markdown file which can serve as the Read-me for the user's project.

 ## Table of Contents